 As part of the retabulation, the election authority shall test the computer program in the selected precincts.
 The test shall be conducted by processing a preaudited group of ballots marked to record a predetermined number of valid votes for each candidate and on each public question, and shall include for each office one or more ballots which have votes in excess of the number allowed by law to test the ability of the equipment and the marking device to reject such votes.
-If any error is detected, the cause shall be determined and corrected, and an errorless count shall be made prior to the official canvass and proclamation of election results.
+If any error is detected, the cause shall be determined and corrected, and an

-The State Board of Elections, the State's Attorney and other appropriate law enforcement agencies, the chairman of each established political party and qualified civic organizations shall be given prior written notice of the time and place of the retabulation and may be represented at the retabulation.

-1 The results of this retabulation shall be treated in the same manner and have the same effect as the results of the 2 3 discovery procedures set forth in Section 22-9.1 of this Code.
-4 Upon completion of the retabulation, the election authority 5 shall print a comparison of the results of the retabulation 6 with the original precinct return printed by the automatic tabulating equipment.
-The comparison shall be done for each 7 8 precinct and for each office voted upon within that precinct, 9 and the comparisons shall be open to the public.
-Upon 10 completion of the retabulation, the returns shall be open to 11 the public.

-- (Source: P.A.
+- 1 errorless count shall be made prior to the official canvass and - proclamation of election results.
+2 - The State Board of Elections, the State's Attorney and 3 - 4 appropriate law enforcement agencies, the county - 5 chairman of each established political party and qualified - 6 civic organizations shall be given prior written notice of the - time and place of the retabulation and may be represented at 7 - 8 the retabulation. - 9 The results of this retabulation shall be treated in the - 10 same manner and have the same effect as the results of the - 11 discovery procedures set forth in Section 22-9.1 of this Code. - Upon completion of the retabulation, the election authority 12 - shall print a comparison of the results of the retabulation 13 - 14 with the original precinct return printed by the automatic - 15 tabulating equipment.
+The comparison shall be done for each - 16 precinct and for each office voted upon within that precinct, - and the comparisons shall be open to the public.
+Upon 17 - completion of the retabulation, the returns shall be open to 18 - 19 the public. - 20 (Source: P.A.
 94-1000, eff.
 7-3-06; 95-699, eff.
-11-9-07.)
-12 - 13 (10 ILCS 5/24B-16)
+11-9-07.) - 21 (10 ILCS 5/24B-16) - 22 Sec.
+24B-16.
+Approval of Precinct Tabulation Optical Scan - 23 Technology Voting Systems; Requisites.
+The State Board of - 24 Elections shall approve all Precinct Tabulation Optical Scan - 25 Technology voting systems provided by this Article.